 DROPPING THE COURSE:

 Students may drop a course and receive a refund (not including the non-refundable $100 registration fee) prior to the 10th day of the course designated on the NCVPS Calendar.
-Those specific dates are February 3, 2014 for Spring.
+Those specific dates are June 27, 2014 for Summer and September 9.
+2014 for Fall .
 Drops after the 10th day are not eligible for a refund.

 For any further questions regarding the non-public registration process, please contact James Bell, email@example.com.